jesseeproductions/coupon-creator/readme.txt

 https://www.youtube.com/watch?v=oTa7puu7t24

-<h4>Coupon Creator Pro 2.0 Now Available!</h4>
+<h4>Coupon Creator Pro 2.1 Now Available!</h4>
-[Get a Pro License](http://cctor.us/hpcctor) with a visual editor for the coupon terms, counter, six (6) more style options, custom coupon sizing,text overrides, and more with 1 year of updates and support.
+[Get a Pro License](http://cctor.us/hpcctor) with a 5 border styles, recurring expirations, a column and row inserter and visual editor for the coupon terms, counter, six (6) more style options, custom coupon sizing,text overrides, and more with 1 year of updates and support.

-<h4>Coupon Creator Pro 2.0 Features Include:</h4>
+<h4>Coupon Creator Pro 2.1 Features Include:</h4>
+* Border themes, Dotted Border, Stitched Border, Saw Tooth Border (modern browsers and IE 10+), and None Option
+* Recurring Expiration; set an expiration for the end of the month and have it automatically change to the end of the next month
+* Ability to insert columns and rows into the content editor.
+Options include, two column combinations, three column combinations, four columns, and rows
+* Pro Inserter has the ability to search coupons and categories in the dropdown
 * Visual editor to easily style the term's content on your site
 * Display the Print View in a Popup for any coupons and print directly from the Popup
 * Use the View Shortcodes to display content in the Shortcode View or the Print View only